Which Business Model Reigns Supreme?

 - Free Trial + Subscription: Let users try the full product for 7–30 days, then convert.

-- Freemium + Premium Add-ons: Provide base features for free, monetize power tools or integrations.
+- Freemium + Premium Add-ons: Provide base features for free, monetise power tools or integrations.

 - Usage-Based Pricing: A spin on subscription—consumers pay for what they use (a hit with APIs and cloud services).